 Here’s how to clean your showerhead with Dr. Bronner’s:

-Sometimes, the rain shower head may not be leaking, but it drains slowly, which can be frustrating when taking a shower.
-Often, the reason behind this issue, like most rainfall shower head problems, is clogging, which you can fix.
+Sometimes, the rain shower head may not leak, but it drains slowly, which can be frustrating when showering.
+Often, the reason behind this issue, like most rainfall shower head problems, is clogging.

-Check for clogging, and if it is the case, de-clog the showerhead using baking soda, white vinegar, D. Bronner’s, or coke soda.
+Check for clogging, and if found, de-clog the showerhead using baking soda, white vinegar, D. Bronner’s, or soda.

 If that doesn’t work, you should get shower tray waste like the Grohe 49534000 to hold the deposits and prevent clogging.